The phone call started in an ordinary way, “Dr. Randolph, I need to make an appointment for Gus.”

 See you tomorrow, Dr. Randolph.

-It might.
+Probably not.
+Take him to see his doctor.
 Thanks for reading, Dr. Randolph.